Vishnuteja10/ExcelAutomation/README.md

 # Excel Automation
-.In this project i automated Excel sheet i.e data from the target Excel sheet is copied to result Excel sheet.
+.In this project i automated Excel sheet i.e data from the target Excel sheet is copied to result Excel sheet.we can specify how much amount of data to be copied.